 The overland trails featured here will hopefully inspire you to go explore the amazing backcountry of the deserts and mountains of California.
-We have personally travelled each trail and our write ups are photographic accounts of each of our trips.
+TAP has personally travelled each trail and our write ups are photographic accounts of each of our trips.
 We utilize and test all of our camping gear, tents, electronics, and rigs to give you our experiences and opinions of best usage.
 All of these are here to inspire you to get outside and have your own off-road and Vehicle Supported Adventures.